 What to Expect:

-IFYEs will arrive in Tallinn, generally staying with the Estonia IFYE Coordinator a couple of days before going to their first host families.
+IFYEs will arrive in Tallinn, generally staying a couple of days before going to their first host families.
 They are normally hosted by 3-4 diverse and rural-based families.
 At first, Estonians can be shy and reserved, but they warm up to you; it's a blast.
-And, of course, any relationships built with loyal Estonians will last a lifetime.
+And, of course, any relationships built with Estonians will last a lifetime.

 Living in a “meat and potatoes” country, you will learn how to make traditional Estonian dishes such as: rye bread, potato salad, and kringel.
 Aside from helping families with their farms and businesses, you will also have a chance to relax at the nearby beaches and household saunas.
 During the summer, it seems that there is always a festival going on.
 Get involved in the local communities by volunteering with your families and experience culture of folk music and dance, take in the rich history of Estonia from ancient times to WWII, and perhaps find some Pokus.